 The NB Colon Cancer Screening Clinical Practice Guidelines were developed in 2013 by a multi stakeholder Working Group as a guide to assist health care providers and individuals in optimizing colon cancer screening in New Brunswick.
 The clinical practice guidelines document was developed to establish evidence-based recommendations for NB individuals with normal and abnormal colon screening tests.
 These guidelines should be used by health care providers in addition to sound clinical decision making.

-Health-care professionals can go to New Brunswick Colon Cancer Screening Program Clinical Practice Guidelines for more information.
+Health-care professionals and NB individuals can go to New Brunswick Colon Cancer Screening Program Clinical Practice Guidelines for more information.

 By adhering to provincial privacy laws, the NB Colon Cancer Screening Program uses available colon screening information from the Department of Health to ensure New Brunswick individuals are included within the provincially organized screening program.